Brotherhood of War: Sharon Felter

 Sharon is Sandy Felter's wife; they have been committed to each other since high school.
 Initially, she hated Sandy for wanting to be a soldier but has come to love the life they have.
 Later in the series, she wishes Sandy were a regular soldier but understands his importance to the President.
 Sandy's role as an intelligence officer leaves her yearning for a life like her friends'.

 She helped bury Craig Lowell's wife, Ilse, when Lowell was in Korea.
 When Sandy was believed to have died in a plane crash at Dien Bien Phu, she helped comfort Lowell (when he should have been comforting her) when he was sent to notify her Felter was missing and presumed lost.

 She, and Barbara Bellmon, both regard Lowell as a mischievous younger brother.
 Lowell regards Sharon more fondly than any other woman in his life and often joked that if anything were to happen to Sandy he would quickly propose, remarking to one friend that he frequently considered running Sandy over with a truck so he could marry the widow.

 Dorothy Sims

 A wife of a prisoner of war during the Vietnam War and an activist for POW families as well as an advocate for the return of the prisoners being held by the North Vietnamese, Dorothy becomes involved with Craig Lowell.
-They fell in love during the run-up to Operation Monte Cristo and married after she divorces her husband, Colonel Thomas Sims, USAF, whom Craig rescued from a POW camp.
-His relationship with Dorothy cost Craig his career, but following his involuntary retirement the couple share a long and loving marriage.
+They fell in love during the run-up to Operation Monte Cristo and married after she divorces her husband, Colonel Thomas Sims, USAF, whom Lowell rescued from a POW camp.
+His relationship with Dorothy cost Lowell his career, but following his involuntary retirement the couple share a long and loving marriage.
 They travel the world and enjoy life.